Sillybutts/PumpActionSkewer/README.md

 No. This blaster varies greatly from the Talon Claw.
 It is more similar in feel to an SBL than a TCv3.

-Compared to a TCv3, the blaster is shorter blaster overall, has a shorter prime, a smoother prime, better ergonomics, a smoother magwell, and a ton of small quality of life improvements.
+Compared to a TCv3, the blaster is shorter in overall length, has a shorter and smoother prime, better ergonomics, a smoother magwell, and a ton of small quality of life improvements.

 Also, IMO, the Pump Skewer has much sleeker aesthetics.